pharo-open-documentation/pharo-wiki/General/GithubActions.md

 > Note: The name of the continuous release can be changed

-Once this is done, each commit on master will result on updating the assets of the `continuous` release on github to save the latest one.
+Once this is done, each commit on master will result in updating the assets of the `continuous` release on GitHub to save the latest one.

 ![Screenshot of continuous release](GithubActions_continuous.png)